Vegan Japanese

 Aubergine under a grill with glaze bubbling and beginning to char on top.

-• No aubergines?
-Replace them with tofu.
-This miso glaze pairs perfectly with tofu, making it a delicious, protein-packed alternative for your rice bowl.
+• No eggplants → Use tofu instead.
+The miso glaze works beautifully on it and makes a protein-packed alternative for your rice bowl.

 Variations

-• Crispy: To make this into crispy miso aubergine, sprinkle panko breadcrumbs over the glazed aubergine halves before grilling.
-They’ll toast up under the heat for a satisfying crunch.
+Crispy: Sprinkle panko over the glaze before grilling.
+They'll toast up under the heat for a satisfying crunch.

-• Spicy: For some heat, add a drizzle of chili oil or a pinch of red pepper flakes to the miso glaze.
-It brings a subtle warmth that pairs really well with the sweetness of the aubergine.
+Spicy: Add a drizzle of chili oil or a pinch of red pepper flakes to the glaze for gentle heat that balances the sweetness of the eggplant.

-• Nutty: Mix in a small spoonful of tahini to the glaze for added creaminess and a gentle, nutty depth.
-It blends beautifully with the miso and adds richness to every bite.
+Nutty: Stir a spoonful of tahini into the glaze for extra creaminess and a nutty depth.
+It blends beautifully with the miso.

-Store any leftover miso eggplant in an airtight container for up to 2 days.
-Reheat in the oven (not the microwave) for the best texture.
+Store any leftover miso eggplant in an airtight container in the fridge for up to 2 days.
+To reheat, pop it back in a hot oven until warmed through.
+Avoid the microwave, it makes the flesh soggy and the glaze loses its texture.

 FAQ

-Can I make this miso aubergine dish ahead of time?
+Can I make miso eggplant ahead of time?

 See more Side dishes →